MUnit

 assertNotEquals(a, a)

-// munit.ComparisonFailException: values are the same expected same: 1 was not: 1
+// munit.ComparisonFailException: values are the same, expected 2 different values: 1 is equal to 1

 The assertion does not fail when both values are different.